This is where the "Panfilov Division" met May 9th

 Panfilovuakmens_okupeklis.jpg

-The 8th Guards Rifle Division took part in the battles near Moscow in 1941, where they stopped the attack of German troops.
-The commander of the division, Major General Ivan Panfilov, died in the battles.
-The division was then given the name of Panfilov, and it awaited the end of the war in the Kurzeme fortress.
+The 8th Guards Rifle Division participated in the battles near Moscow in 1941, where it stopped the German offensive.
+The division's commander, Major General Ivan Panfilov, fell in the fighting.
+The division was later given the name Panfilov, and it met the end of the war in the Courland fortress.

-In the Soviet Union, Panfilovites were considered heroes.
+In the Soviet Union, the Panfilovites were considered heroes.

 Storyteller: Valdis Kuzmins; Wrote down this story: Jana Kalve